Buying a home is a lot to understand, especially when it is your first real estate purchase.

 Title escrow officers are often willing to provide additional services in partnership with Loan Officers.
 If you believe you will need doc scanning services, off-site doc signing to accommodate special needs or other special needs services, please communicate these needs to your Loan Officer.

+The value of Scott Buehler by your side!
 Now that you understand the many roles of a home purchase, let's move on to learn about the Prequalification Letter or explore my mortgage application walkthrough.
 I'd be honored and excited if you chose me as your trusted mortgage consultant for your home loan.
 I'll happily answer any of your questions or concerns throughout the entire process.
 Start my 60-second mortgage questionnaire to begin!